1. Seek Support From Other Caregivers

 Organize medical information so it’s up to date and easy to find and make sure legal documents are in order.
 The Client Services Director at the Alliance can assist with evaluating and recommending the appropriate medical and legal information that you may need.

-9. Become an educational caregiver
+9. Become an Educated Caregiver

 Become an educated caregiver.
-Knowledge can be empowering and encouraging on your journey with Alzheimer’s disease or a related dementia.
+Knowledge can be empowering and encouraging on your journey with Alzheimer’s disease or related dementia.
 The Alzheimer’s Alliance offers educational workshops, seminars, and conferences throughout the year on topics such as compassionate communication, caregiver support, legal and financial planning and dementia 101.

 Give yourself credit for doing the best you can in one of the toughest jobs there is!
-Our Client Services Director meets with persons who have Alzheimer’s disease or other dementia types, their caregivers, family members and friends.
+Our Client Services Director meets with persons who have Alzheimer’s disease or other dementia types, their caregivers, family members, and friends.
 Typically, people first contact the Alzheimer’s Alliance when memory loss is suspected, a referral to a community service is needed, or guidance is needed in a specific situation.
 The most helpful guidance begins early in the disease process!